Cravens hopeful for return 'this time next year'

 "This is crazy," Cravens said afterward.
 "I'm real emotional right now.
 I wasn't expecting a lot of people to come out here.
 To see the mall is packed and they have to bring out police and organize and everyone -- if they can't get a jersey, they just want to say hi and give me their best wishes.
 It means a lot.

 "I understand the situation is kind of frustrating for everybody.
-I have to do what's best for me.
-Just seeing this right here, this welcome or this kind of support and love, it makes it easier to get through this."
+But I gotta do what's best for me and just seeing this right here, this welcome or this kind of support and love, it makes it easier to get through this."

 Cravens said he wanted to hand out his jerseys to the fans for a reason.